facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 {{< figure src="/images/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline/activity.png" alt="Activity diagram for testing workflow" class="image featured" >}}

-While this is a simplified version of the process, the important thing to notice is that we have a single **mock server** even if we have two companies!
+While this is a simplified version of the process, the important thing to notice is that we have a single **mock server** even though we deal with two companies!

-<ins>To avoid dealing with multiple code-bases we decided to build a generic **mock server** that is configured at runtime with the specific protocol/format used by a given company, and this configuration happens through `environment variables`.</ins>
+To avoid dealing with multiple codebases, we decided to build a generic **mock server** that is configured at runtime with the specific protocol/format used by a given company.
+This configuration is done through the `environment variables`.

 If you're not already seeing the issue here, allow me to introduce **Docker Compose** in the current scenario by showing some of the contents of our old `docker-compose.yaml` file: